HeveraletLaidCenx/inochi2d-docs/docs/source/creator/video-export/index.rst

 If FFMPEG is not installed continue to the :doc:`Installing FFMPEG <ffmpeg>` section.

-Otherwise continue to the :doc:`The Export Video Dialog <exporting>` section.
+Otherwise, continue to the :doc:`The Export Video Dialog <exporting>` section.

 .. toctree::